-Olympic Combat Sports (The Full List)
+Olympic Combat Sports

-Wrestling, Boxing, pankration, and other combat sports have existed for thousands of years; some even contested in the ancient Greece Olympic Games.
-However, things have changed since the IOC recognizes only a few combat sports in the modern Summer Olympic Games.
+Wrestling, boxing, pankration, and other combat sports have existed for thousands of years; some even contested in the ancient Greece Olympic Games.

 The following are some of the most well-known combat sports in the modern Olympics.